Sisila Giniganee: Plot

-Harris Makalanda (Sanath Gunathilake) is a wealthy aristocrat and well known lawyer.
-He is also a married man to Kumari (Veena Jayakody).
-One day he meets a beautiful girl, Annette (Sabeetha Perera), at a party.
+Harris Makalanda is a wealthy aristocrat and well known lawyer.
+He is also a married man to Kumari.
+One day he meets a beautiful girl, Annette, at a party.
 He meets her again when she hitches a ride with him during a heavy rain storm, which leads to a sexual encounter between them.

 She is of Sri Lankan Burgher ethnicity; her family background and experiences with married men convince her to shun marriage, which she sees as imprisonment.
 As their liaison grows, Harris invites Annette to live in his separate bungalow, which she agrees to.
 Along with renovating the dilapidated bungalow, Annette seems to renovate her notion on marriage, and expresses this to Harris.

 Meanwhile, Harris is contesting the municipal elections, at the urging of his wife and in-laws.
 His schedule leaves him no time for Annette but she continues to relish his company.
 The only obstacle in Annette's path to possessing Harris, completely and permanently, is Harris' little boy, Vijitha.
 Harris' son has special needs, acting as the glue in Kumari and Harris' marriage of convenience.

 Annette tries to establish a rapport with the son.
 Once when the child goes on a picnic with his school friends, Annette separates him from the others as a sudden mist rolls in.
 Frightened, the child runs away.
 She sees him heading for the abyss but as hard as she tries, she is unable to stop him.
 This is the crux of the movie, allowing the story to pivot into flashbacks and flash forwards.